-Emperor Maximus Gluteus has been called by other names, but we hold him in high esteem.
+Emperor Maximus Gluteus has been called by many other names.
+But those of us of the slow persuasion hold him in high regard.

 For Romans, the Art of Not Doing Much reached its zenith during the time of Maximus.
 Rome would never again experience such a widespread sense of relaxation.
 Hanging-about-in-the-tub was the crowning achievement of the Roman Empire.
 The bathtub was an expression of civic pride and sophistication.
 Municipalities competed with each other to build the most lavish public baths.

 The Law of the Twelve Sofas describes the responsibilities of Romans to relax.
-The Senate passed the mos maiorum (custom of ancestors) which asserted that a civilized Roman needed time to sit in the tub and think about this and that.
+The Senate passed the mos maiorum (the custom of ancestors), which asserted that a civilized Roman needed time to sit in the tub and think about this and that.

 The SP (Slow Party) said the FF should get in the tub and find out what relaxing was all about.
 The FF said it had no time for such things as it was experiencing a high call volume and had many things to do.

-The FF argued if the SP got up off their collective maximus gluteus they could be more active and make money to buy more splendid bathtubs.
+The FF argued if the SP got up off their collective maximus gluteus, they could be more active and make money to buy more splendid bathtubs.
 These words sowed dissent among the slow.
-There were those who liked the idea of a bit more opulence.
+Some liked the idea of a bit more opulence.
 They decided to soak and think about it.

-The fashion lobby in Rome saw opportunity in conquest.
-Flush with cash from kitting out Roman Legions they contributed support for the military.
+The fashion lobby in Rome saw an opportunity in conquest.
+Flush with cash from kitting out Roman Legions, they contributed support for the military.
 Conquest boosted the Italian fashion business.
-As Barbarians became civilized demand increased.
+As Barbarians became, civilized demand increased.
 Rome became rich.

 The bath builder lobby also funded the military.
-Newly conquered territory would need public and private baths.
+The newly conquered territory would need public and private baths.
 With so much military spending, the Romans had the most effective and cleanest army in the ancient world.

 The Institute went underground.

-NOTE: To the person who asked, this story is not actually true.
+NOTE: Thank you to the person who asked.
+No, this story is not actually true.